 The news provider states that those which do exist would fail to meet the National Grid Code on energy supply.

-is working to address the issue by embarking on a project with the University of Birmingham and Scottish Power Generation, which will bring critically important power plants up to the standard expected.
+However, E.ON is working to address the issue by embarking on a project with the University of Birmingham and Scottish Power Generation, which will bring critically important power plants up to the standard expected.